-- Begin with casual or informal observation - Usually comes from personal experience that catches your attention or raises questions in your mind - Example: "ensign: Flassible affer dancer of pinching.
+- Begin with casual or informal observation - Usually comes from personal experience that catches your attention or raises questions in your mind - Example! " etsim Has all affer dance of pinching.
 Could this be useful for interaction design?"

 Research Question

 - Identify variables and hypothesis that are associated with your observation - Variables: characteristics or conditions that change or have different values for different individuals - Research question: a statement that describes or explains a relationship between or among variables - A proposal to be tested - Example: "For pinching cloth, different areas of the body would differ in preference and the way people pinch"